IBM-Cloud/vnf-samples/ha/setup.md

 # Configure Security Groups

 The VNF data network interface is attached to a VPC Security Group.
 Ensure the Security Group has Inbound rules that allow traffic on the health port setup between the NLB and the VNF.
 For example, if the health check is setup for TCP on Port 80 (HTTP) then create an "Inbound rule" under that Security Group.
+Additionally, ensure rules are created to allow or restrict data traffic if desired.

 # Configure Custom Routes